Rishabh-Rawat/Mosaic-PS1/README.md

 6. Smile
 7. Sun

-The "emojis.csv" file contain dataset for the detection of emojis and for letters the MNIST dataset is used.
+The "emojis.csv" file contain dataset for the detection of emojis and for letters the EMNIST dataset is used.
 You can access the dataset for letters from [here](https://www.kaggle.com/datasets/crawford/emnist)